-Suede shoes are trickiest to clean and requires extra attention and efforts.
+Suede shoes are trickiest to clean and require extra attention and effort.
 You should brush suede leather shoes with a special brushing tool only.
 You can buy it from a local store or Amazon (we recommend Shake Suede & Nubuck 4-Way Leather Brush Cleaner.)
 B00IIFFEPU

 Brush the suede gently in back and forth motion to remove scuffs and stains.